top of page

 Kuning

-Gedung Kuning, meaning "Yellow Mansion" in Malay, was probably built around the same period or slightly before the Istana Kampong Gelam (present-day Malay Heritage Centre).
-Located next to the former Istana, it stood within what was once a royal compound.
+Gedung Kuning, which translates to "Yellow Mansion" in Malay, was constructed slightly before the Istana Kampong Gelam—now the Malay Heritage Centre.
+Situated adjacent to the former royal palace, it once stood within the grounds of a royal compound.

-According to the official sources, the locals referred to this building by several names such as Rumah Bendahara and Gedung Kuning.
-In 1864, the youngest son of the Sultan of Johor, Tengku Mahmud, named his mansion Gedung Kuning which means Yellow Mansion, after its yellow walls.
+According to historical records, locals referred to the building by various names, including Rumah Bendahara and Gedung Kuning.
+In 1864, Tengku Mahmud—the youngest son of the Sultan of Johor—officially named the mansion Gedung Kuning, inspired by its distinct yellow exterior.

-Haji Yusoff, a merchant and philanthropist of Javanese descent, was born in Kampong Glam in 1855.
-His father, Haji Mohamed Noor bin Haji Ali, came to Singapore from Java in the mid 19th century.
-Haji Yusoff’s father lived in Kampong Glam, near Istana Kampong Glam, and had a food stall near Kallang River.
+Haji Yusoff, a respected merchant and philanthropist of Javanese descent, was born in Kampong Glam in 1855.
+His father, Haji Mohamed Noor bin Haji Ali, migrated from Java to Singapore in the mid-19th century.
+He settled in Kampong Glam, near the Istana Kampong Gelam, and operated a food stall near the Kallang River.

 Nusantara cuisine has a rich history in singapore